|Pesto Encrusted Beef Tenderloin|

 Beef tenderloin is an excellent choice for a special dinner because it is elegant, tasty, and doesn't require constant supervision while cooking.
 You can brown the beef, get it prepared with the pesto coating, and set it aside until ready to cook.
 The cook time is relatively short as well.
 Don't worry if the beef is ready before you are ready to serve it.
 The beef tastes just as delicious served at room temperature.

 - 1 2-3 pound beef tenderloin, trimmed and tied.

 - 1 cup panko

-Purchase a 2-3 pound trimmed and tied beef tenderloin.
-Pat the roast dry with a paper towel and sprinkle generously with salt and pepper.
+Purchase a two-three pound trimmed and tied beef tenderloin.
+Pat the roast dry with a paper towel and sprinkle it generously with salt and pepper.
 Don't skimp on the salt and pepper.
 You want it to really cover all sides of the beef.
 Heat a tablespoon of oil in a heavy skillet on medium high heat.
 I like to use my cast Iron frying pan.
 When the pan is smoking hot, add the beef to the pan.
 Leave it for a minute or two and then turn the beef.
 Continue until all sides of your beef are browned.

 |The Pesto Panko Crumbs|

 Preheat the oven to 400 degrees F. Cook the beef for 20-30 minutes, until a thermometer registers your desired internal temperature.
 I like to remove my beef at 125 degrees F. Cover the beef with aluminum foil to rest for 10 minutes.
 Slice and serve with your favorite side dishes.

 |Pesto Encrusted Beef Tenderloin Dinner|